wgnet/vs-build-time-logger/README.md

 ## Tests

-Some simple unit tests have been setup in the `BuildTimerLoggerTests` project in the `BuildTimeLoggerTests.cs` file.
+Some simple unit tests have been setup in the `BuildTimeLoggerTests` project in the `BuildTimeLoggerTests.cs` file.

 The focus of the tests are in ensuring the data extracted from the build events and the general machine environment are formatted correctly to the expected InfluxDB Line Protocol format.